 New France was divided into five colonies, Canada, Acadia, Hudson Bay, Newfoundland and Louisiana, each with its own administration.
 Acadia and New France were inhabited by indigenous nomadic Algonquian peoples and sedentary Iroquoian peoples.
 France ceded the rest of New France, except the islands of St. Pierre and Miquelon, to Great Britain and Spain at the Treaty of Paris.

-In the beginning, New France attracted only a handful of people to the colony.
+New France attracted only a handful of people to the colony in the beginning.
 There was no economic incentive.
 French colonies in the Caribbean, which were warmer, were more appealing for people.
-In New France there were harsh winters many died of scurvy and exposure to cold weather.
+In New France there were harsh winters, andd many died of scurvy and exposure to cold weather.

 The Treaty of Utrecht resulted in the relinquishing of French claims to mainland Acadia, the Hudson Bay and Newfoundland, and the establishment of the colony of Iles du Salut - Ile Royale - or Devil's Island as the successor to Acadia.
 Britain received the lands east of the Mississippi River, including Canada, Acadia, and parts of Louisiana, while Spain received the territory to the west which was the larger portion of Louisiana, though it returned it to France in 1800 under the secret Treaty of San Ildefonso and French leader Napoleon Bonaparte sold it to the United States in the Louisiana Purchase of 1803.
 These lands were full of unexploited and valuable natural resources, which attracted all of Europe.